Set your heart on medical or dental school?

 Even though there’s no textbook to revise from, there’s some reading that you should do in order to prepare yourself for the test.

-The most important thing to read is The Good Medical Practice Guide from the GMC.
+The most important thing to read is Good medical practice from the GMC.
 This has invaluable information on how doctors should conduct themselves and is really important for the Situational Judgement section, as it forms the basis of how you should respond to the scenarios.

-Reading books about medicine and dentistry can also give you an insight into day-to-day life in these professions.
+Reading books about medicine and dentistry can also give you an insight into the day-to-day life within these professions.
 Try Medify’s top five books to read before medical school.